 Open the box, remove the plastic wrapping and place the roots in a bucket of water.
-Allow the rose to soak for a minimum of two hours or up to six hours.
+Allow the rose to soak for a minimum of two or six hours.

 Bare root roses are often planted the same day they arrive in the mail.
-However, if you cannot do this, the roots will need to be moist.
+However, the roots must be moist if you cannot do this.

-Open the plastic wrapping, sprinkle the roots with water, and then wrap the entire plant back up for a day or two.
+Open the plastic wrapping, sprinkle the rose roots with water, and then wrap the entire plant up for a day or two.

 Step 2: Choose a Location and Dig Hole